adhearsion/Telephony-Dev-Box/README.markdown

 ```

 ### Test
 Boot your Adhearsion app and call in.
-On Asterisk, dial `1` from a registered endpoint on the host system.
-On FreeSWITCH dial `usera@freeswitch.local-dev.mojolingo.com`, or on PRISM dial `usera@prism.local-dev.mojolingo.com` from a soft-phone on the host system.
+You can dial `usera@[asterisk/freeswitch/prism].local-dev.mojolingo.com`, or any number from a registered endpoint.

+### Register your softphone (optional)
+The Asterisk and FreeSWITCH VMs contain preconfigured "usera" and "userb" accounts for softphones.
+Use the following credentials to register:

+* Username: usera@[asterisk/freeswitch].local-dev.mojolingo.com / Password: usera
+* Username: userb@[asterisk/freeswitch].local-dev.mojolingo.com / Password: userb